tweag/python-monorepo-example/content/blog/2020-02-14-os-fellowship.md

 ---
-title: "Tweag Fellowships: </br>Funding for Open Source Contributors"
+title: "Tweag Fellowships:  Funding for Open Source Contributors"
 shortTitle: "Tweag's Open Source Fellowship"
 author: Richard Eisenberg and Matthias Meschede
-tags: jobs
+tags: [jobs]
 description: "The first call for the new Tweag Open Source Fellowship is open.
 It offers financial support and mentorship to open source contributors."
 ---